LSWR T9 class: Preservation

 One engine, LSWR/SR 120 (BR 30120), was earmarked for preservation as part of the National Collection by the British Railways Board and saved for the National Railway Museum.
 Withdrawn from Exmouth Junction shed, Exeter in 1961, it remained in capital stock.
 In March 1962 it was outshopped from Eastleigh Works following a heavy casual repair and returned to service in LSWR green working ordinary services as well as special trains.
 It was finally withdrawn from capital stock in July 1963 but continued to work special trains until October of that year.

 Following lengthy periods in store at Fratton, Stratford, Preston Park, Tyseley and York, it was again overhauled in the early 1980s on the Mid Hants Railway and returned to steam in 1983.
 However, because of the steep gradients on the Mid Hants, it moved to the Swanage Railway in 1991 and remained there until its boiler certificate expired in 1993.
 It then moved to the Bluebell Railway, where it remained as a static exhibit on public display and under cover, until 1 February 2008.
 It then moved to the Bodmin and Wenford Railway, and was returned to steam in August 2010 following a heavy overhaul, including repairs to the cylinder block at the Flour Mill Workshop in the Forest of Dean.
 It was repainted in early British Railways lined black colour scheme and was regularly used on passenger trains at Bodmin.
 From June to December 2015, the locomotive was again loaned to the Swanage Railway and had guested at the Mid Hants Railway in February 2016 before returning to Bodmin.

 By December 2016, the locomotive had been transferred to the Battlefield Line in Leicestershire on hire from the Bodmin and Wenford Railway to be one of two locomotives working the passenger services on this railway.
 In July 2017, further repairs to the cylinder block became necessary.
 These were successfully carried out by the Swanage Railway following which the locomotive was transferred to Swanage where it remains on loan from the National Railway Museum.
-The boiler certificate expired in September 2020 and the locomotive is now in store awaiting an assessment of the condition of the boiler with a view to the possibility of a return to steam.
+The boiler certificate expired in September 2020 and the locomotive was put into store awaiting an assessment of the condition of the boiler with a view to the possibility of a return to steam.
+The National Railway Museum approved the Swanage Railway's proposal for the 4-4-0's overhaul in May 2026.
+Work is being split between Herston Works for the bottom end and the Flour Mill in the Forest of Dean for both the boiler and tender.
+The overhaul is expected to cost £750,000 and will include the replacement of 30120's cylinder block.
+Target date for completion is 2029.
+The locomotive is to be outshopped in Southern olive green on completion.